 There are several student-sponsored events each year, and students form intramural teams, as well as small groups to just get together and throw frisbees in the park, for example.
 The ARC also rents kayaks, canoes, mountain bikes, snowboarding equipment, backpacking equipment, etc., for free to UTC students, so our students take advantage of these opportunities and more.

 Is there are student recreation center?

 UTC has a brand new fitness complex called the ARC that has swimming, indoor climbing, and excellent workout facilities in addition to equipment rentals.
 There is also a rec room in the basement of the UTC University Center that has pool tables, foosball tables, table tennis, Wiis, Xboxes, Playstations, etc.

 What are student/professor relationships like?

 The professors are very dedicated to the students’ success.
 They are available to help in any way that they can.
 Since the faculty is a relatively small group, students get to know their professors well throughout the program, and some of them become mentors when the students graduate and enter the field.

 What specialties are represented by the faculty?

 We have an exceptional faculty that represent a variety of specialties.
-Please visit our Profile page for additional information.
+Please visit our faculty and staff profiles page for additional information.